Tips for Cleaning Your AC System

 Remove the blower door and vacuum up dust.

-Then examine your air conditioner’s drain line—it’s a flexible plastic tube.
-If it’s dirty, you can freshen it by flowing water-down bleach through the tube to clean the line.
+Then examine your air conditioner’s drain line—it’s a pliable plastic tube.
+If it’s dirty, you can sanitize it by pouring thinned bleach through the tube to flush the line.
 Or you can get a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Annual air conditioner maintenance from Farnell Heating & Air Conditioning Inc can make your system more efficient and help it last longer.
-We also offer convenient service agreements, so you won’t forget to plan your routine tune-up!
+We also have handy service agreements, so you won’t forget to plan your routine maintenance!